 Partial charging is just fine for lithium-ion batteries and even has some positive benefits.

 Importantly, operating at a low voltage is good for a battery’s lifespan, increasing the number of available charging cycles before you’ll start to see a major reduction in capacity.
 Roughly speaking, every 0.1V decrease in cell voltage doubles the cycle life, according to Battery University.
-Therefore, charging up your phone in that 30 to 80 percent range keeps the voltage lower and prolongs the battery lifespan.
+Therefore, charging up your phone in that 30% to 80% range keeps the voltage lower and might slightly prolong the battery’s lifespan.

-Using up just 20 percent of your battery between charges isn’t going to be practical for most people, but topping up when you’ve used about half will see a notable improvement in your battery life over the long term, especially if you avoid charging up to full each time too.
-The bottom line is that small regular top-ups are much better for Li-ion batteries than long full charge cycles.
+Using up just 20% of your battery between charges isn’t practical, but topping up when you’ve used about half will see an improvement in your battery life over the long term.
+Especially if you avoid charging up to full each time too.
+The bottom line is that smaller, regular top-ups are better for Li-ion batteries than long full charge cycles.

 Avoid idle charging

 Charging overnight or in a cradle during the day is a very common habit, but it’s not recommended for several reasons (the old “overcharging” myth isn’t one of them).
-First, continuous trickle charging of a full battery can cause plating of the metallic lithium, which reduces stability in the long term and can lead to system-wide malfunctions and reboots.
-Secondly, it leaves the battery at the higher stress voltage when at 100 percent, as we just mentioned above.
-Third, it creates excess heat caused by wasted power dissipation.
+First, continuous trickle charging of a full battery can cause plating of the metallic lithium, which reduces stability in the long term and can, in rare cases, lead to system-wide malfunctions and reboots.
+Secondly, it leaves the battery at a higher stress voltage when at 100%, as we just mentioned above.
+Third, and most important, it creates excess heat caused by wasted power dissipation.

-Ideally, a device should stop charging when it reaches 100 percent battery capacity, only turning the charging circuit back on to top up the battery every now and again — or at the very least reducing the charging current to very small amounts.
+Ideally, a device should stop charging when it reaches 100% battery capacity, only turning the charging circuit back on to top up the battery every now and again — or at the very least reducing the charging current to very small amounts.

 A final point worth mentioning is parasitic load.
 This occurs when the battery is being drained significantly at the same time as being charged, such as watching a video or gaming while charging.

-Gaming or watching videos while charging is bad because they distort charging cycles.
+Gaming or watching videos while charging is bad because it distort charging cycles.

 The best way to avoid parasitic loads it to turn your device off while charging.
-But it’s probably more realistic to keep the workload very light while the device is plugged in, leaving it to idle most of the time.
-Remember to unplug it once the battery is topped up enough.
+But that’s not really realistic.
+Instead, it’s best to keep the workload light while the device is plugged in, leaving it idle most of the time.
+Browsing the web is probably fine.
+Also, remember to unplug it once the battery is topped up enough.

 Heat is the enemy of long battery life

-Along with all of the above, temperature is an equally key contributor to battery longevity.
+Along with all of the above, temperature is an equally key contributor to longevity and helping to maximize battery life.
+In fact, it’s arguably the biggest killer of long-term battery health.
 Just like high voltages, high temperatures stress the battery and make it lose capacity far more quickly than when kept at lower temperatures.

 A battery dwelling in a full state-of-charge exposed to a high temperature is the worst of all worlds and the number one thing to avoid when charging your phone.
 So no leaving your phone under your pillow to charge at night or plugged in on the dashboard of your car on a hot day.

-Lithium-ion battery technology is well understood these days, but bad habits and myths still permeate public consciousness.
-While most of these habits won’t severely negatively impact your phone’s battery life in the medium term, the decline in removable phone batteries means we should take extra precautions to maximize our phone’s battery life and cell longevity.
+Lithium-ion battery technology is well understood these days and smartphones are built around our use cases, but bad habits and myths still permeate the public consciousness.
+While most of these habits won’t severely negatively impact your phone’s battery life in the medium term, the decline in removable phone batteries means we should take extra precautions to maximize battery life and thus our smartphone’s longevity.

 What’s the best way to charge your smartphone?

-- Avoid full cycle (zero-100 percent) and overnight charging.
-Instead, top-up your phone more regularly with partial charges.
+- Avoid full cycle (0-100%) and overnight charging.
+Instead, top up your phone more regularly with partial charges.

-- Ending a charge at 80 percent is better for the battery than topping all the way up to 100 percent.
+- Ending a charge at 80-90% is better for the battery than topping all the way up to completely full.

-- Use fast charging technologies sparingly and never overnight.
+- Use fast charging technologies sparingly and when your device is cool.

 - Heat is the battery killer.
 Don’t cover your phone when charging and keep it out of hot places.